learn-co-curriculum/angular-http-interceptors-readme/README.md

 ```

 This looks familiar - it is!
 Now you might be wondering how we actually intercept things.

+There are certain functions we can attach to our interceptor service - Angular will look if they exist, and then run them if they do.

 ### Before a request